-I understand how important it is that you find a counsellor you feel comfortable with and who suits your needs.
-Therefore in our introductory session we would explore how we might work together.
-This gives us the opportunity to decide, without any obligation, whether or not I might be right for you..
+I understand how important it is that you find a counsellor you feel comfortable with and who suits your needs, so our first session gives you the opportunity to decide, without any obligation, whether or not I might be the right one for you.

 Becoming a Counsellor

 My pathway to counselling started in the nineties when I attended a ‘Foundation Year in Counselling’ course at evening class.
-As a result of the personal growth that I experienced and my affinity for the process I wanted to take the study further, but it was not until many years later that I was free to continue.
+As a result of the personal growth that I experienced and my affinity for the process I wanted to take the study further, but it was not until some time later that I was free to complete the training.

-My wide range of life experiences, both personal and in the workplace, has given me a breadth of understanding that enhances my ability to empathise at a deep level.
-Also my personal therapy, undertaken both at critical times in my life and as a weekly requirement of my training, helps me to understand counselling from the client viewpoint.
-I know just how hard working through issues that come up in counselling can be, not only difficult but sometimes painful.
-I will support you through this.
+My wide range of life experiences, both personal and in the workplace, has given me depth and breadth of understanding that enhances my ability to empathise at a deep level.
+Also my personal therapy, undertaken both at critical times in my life and as a weekly requirement when I was training, helps me to understand counselling from your viewpoint.
+I know just how hard working through issues that come up in counselling can be, not only difficult but sometimes painful, and will support you through this.

-I am based in Rushden, a quiet little village in the countryside between Baldock and Buntingford.
-Public transport is limited so you would need to come by car but there is plenty of room to park in the drive.
-There is no wheelchair access - there are three shallow steps up to the door.
+I am based in Rushden, a quiet little village tucked away between Baldock and Buntingford.
+Parking is not a problem as there is plenty of room in the drive.

 Training, qualifications & experience

-I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and abide by their code of ethics.
-I carry full public liability insurance and have a current Disclosure and Barring Certificate (DBS - previously called CRB check).
+I am a registered and accredited member of the British Association for Counselling and Psychotherapy (BACP) and abide by their code of ethics.
+I carry full public liability insurance.

 1995 – 2008 Guideposts Trust Friendship Scheme – volunteer befriender for adults with learning difficulties.

-2014 – ongoing – CGL Spectrum drug and alcohol recovery agency – volunteer counsellor
+2014 – Sept.
+2017 – CGL Spectrum drug and alcohol recovery agency – volunteer counsellor

-2015 - Diploma in Therapeutic Counselling (Level 5, Integrative) Sirvana Banks Training
+2015 - Higher Diploma in Therapeutic Counselling (Level 5, Integrative) Sirvana Banks Training

 2013 - Certificate in Counselling Level 3